Dr. Keith Sides

 Our daughter Kelli is a high school teacher and lives in Redmond with her husband Trevor, along with their two rescue dogs and cat.
 Ian lives and works in Seattle and hopes to return to Oregon soon.
 He has three kitties and a rescue dog.

 We currently have a cat named Jethro and three dogs.
 Jazz is a Vizsla we rescued and our other Vizsla is named Mattie.
 We also have my Aussie named Quincey.
 I have been a lifelong Aussie person, and Quincey is my fourth of the breed.
 I sadly lost my beloved Riggs in the summer of 2016, to cancer.
-Quincey is turning out to be a smart, sweet and amazingly calm dog.
-I look forward to seeing the adult he turns into.
+Quincey has turned out to be a smart, sweet and amazingly calm dog.

 Keith and I both enjoy traveling.
 I love Broadway musicals in Portland, or New York, when possible.
 I try to fend off aging with a kettlebell based training program, along with spending time with our critters and family and friends.
 We live in an amazing area so we also enjoy just being in central Oregon.